FOLLOW US

 Road safety

 If you have a collision, stay at the site of the accident with your vehicle as long as it is safe to do so.
-If it is not safe or if you feel threatened, report to the local police station.
+If it is not safe or if you feel threatened, report to a local police station.

 There are still security checkpoints on main roads in parts of the country.
 Follow the instructions of the police or army officers on duty.
 Security forces have opened fire on vehicles that have not stopped when asked.
 Roads around government and military sites in Colombo are often closed for security reasons, such as access for VIP convoys.